kbysiec/vscode-search-everywhere/README.md

 Ability to choose which exclude option should be applied.
 If gitignore file is not found or is empty, the extension option is used as a fallback.
 Available options: `search everywhere`, `files and search`, `gitignore`.
 To see the changes from the updated gitignore file after indexing, the reload must be done.
 Default value: `search everywhere`.

+* `searchEverywhere.shouldWorkspaceDataBeCached`

+Ability to decide if the workspace should be indexed only once.
+Each next startup of Visual Studio Code will collect data from cache.
+Default value: `true`

 ## Release Notes